pathtofile/pathtofile.github.io/_posts/2020-11-28-koadic_jarm.md

 fingerprinting tool [JA3](https://github.com/salesforce/ja3).
 But it won't pick up all malicious servers.

-On top of this example of a known-bad server using language defaults to look benign, the more common issue will be that a lot of actor's C2 servers sit behind legitimate web server reverse-proxies such as Apache HTTPd or NGinx, and will therefore produce the server fingerprints that match only the legitimate outer layer, and not the C2 server's fingerprint that sits behind it.
+On top of this example of a known-bad server using language defaults to look benign, the more common issue will be that a lot of C2 servers sit behind legitimate web server reverse-proxies, such as Apache HTTPd or NGinx.

+This means the JARM fingerprints will match only the legitimate outer layer, and not the C2 server's fingerprint that sits behind the legitimate servers.